VectorInstitute/DANER/README.md

 # Reproducing

 ## Environment
-  - Backend: Make sure you have everything in the `requirement.txt`, otherwise you may want to install them using the following command.
+  - Backend: Make sure you have all the packages as listed in `requirement.txt`, otherwise you may want to install them using the following command.

   ```bash
   # Run at the project root